sartography/SpiffWorkflow/doc/internals.rst

 derivation tree one Task at a time and moving the task (and its children) through the sequence of states towards completion.

-You can serialize/deserialize specs and open standards like OpenWFE are supported (and others can be coded in easily).
+You can serialize/deserialize specs.
 You can also serialize/deserialize a running workflow (it will pull in its spec as well).

 There's a decent eventing model that allows you to tie in to and receive